nfdi4cat/pid4cat-model/docs/overview.md

 A Persistent Identifier (PID) is a long-lasting reference to a digital resource that remains valid regardless of changes in the resource's location or ownership.

-pid4cat is a persistent identifier (PID) service designed specifically for the needs of the catalysis research community.
+pid4cat is a persistent identifier service designed specifically for the needs of the catalysis research community.
-The pid4cat service builds upon existing PID infrastructure (Handle System) while providing enhanced capabilities for metadata management and namespace delegation.
+The pid4cat service builds upon existing PID infrastructure ([Handle System](https://www.handle.net/)) while providing enhanced capabilities for metadata management and namespace delegation.
 It enables partner organizations to manage their own sub-namespaces while maintaining a consistent approach to identifier creation and metadata management.
 It consists of three main components: